 We note that our accounting policies, which are consistent with both IFRS, IAS 18 and IAS 38, under which we capitalize subscriber acquisition costs and subscriber retention costs, differ from the accounting policies of most mobile telecommunications operators in the mobile telecommunications industry, who report subscriber acquisition costs and subscriber retention costs as an expense in the period it is incurred.
-In our presentation of EBITDA and Adjusted EBITDA, we reverse capitalized subscriber retention costs and subscriber retention costs as an expense in the period it is incurred.
-In our presentation of EBITDA and Adjusted EBITDA, we reverse capitalized subscriber retention costs and subscriber retention costs as incurred in order to aid the comparability of our EBITDA and Adjusted EBITDA with the reported EBITDA of other mobile telecommunications operators.
-A discussion of our accounting policy relating to capitalized subscriber acquisition costs and subscriber retention costs is discussed in detail in "Critical Accounting Policies, Estimates and Judgments-Recognition of revenue and costs relating to subscriber acquisition and retention."
+In our presentation of EBITDA and Adjusted EBITDA, we reverse capitalized subscriber acquisition costs and subscriber retention costs and subscriber retention costs and subscriber acquisition costs and subscriber retention costs and subscriber retention costs and the impairment of subscriber acquisition costs assets and subscriber retention costs assets and instead expense such costs as incurred in order to aid the comparability of our EBITDA and Adjusted EBITDA with the reported EBITDA of other mobile telecommunications operators.
+A discussion of our accounting policy relating to capitalized subscriber acquisition costs and subscriber retention costs and subscriber acquisition costs and subscriber retention costs as a subscriber acquisition costs as a subscriber acquisition costs as a subscriber acquisition costs assets and subscriber retention costs assets and subscriber acquisition costs as a subscriber acquisition costs as a subscriber acquisition costs assets and adjusted EBITDA with the reported EBITDA of other mobile telecommunications operators.
+A discussion of our accounting policy relating to capitalized subscriber acquisition costs and subscriber retention costs is discussed in detail in "Critical Accounting Policies, Estimates and Judgments- Recognition of revenue and costs relating to subscriber acquisition and retention."